Trump Continues To Poke Fun At Jeff Bezos As He Eagerly Awaits Further Details Of His Divorce

 Of all the people President Trump hates the most, Washington Post owner Jeff Bezos is at the top of the list.
-The 55-year-old billionaire has taken an onslaught of jokes and criticism from the President lately, following the news outbreak of his alleged affair.
-Deemed Jeff ‘Bozos’ by the president himself, the billionaire recently announced his split from his wife MacKenzie Bezos.
+The 55-year-old billionaire has taken an onslaught of jokes and criticism from the President lately following the news outbreak of his alleged affair.
+Deemed Jeff “Bozos” by the president himself, the billionaire recently announced his split from his wife MacKenzie Bezos.
 Rumors quickly spread about his alleged relationship with former television anchor Lauren Sanchez, the likely cause of their breakup.
 With the spotlight on Bezos’ messy divorce, Trump is taking the opportunity to attack him for both his personal and professional failures, according to Fox News.

 In a tweet written Sunday evening, Trump claims that the Washington Post is being taken over by fellow competitors.
 This news was music to the president’s ears.
 “So sorry to hear the news about Jeff Bozo being taken down by a competitor whose reporting, I understand, is far more accurate than the reporting in his lobbyist newspaper, the Amazon Washington Post.
 Hopefully the paper will soon be placed in better & more responsible hands,” Trump wrote.